-Throughout the regulatory process, there are multiple consensus seeking opportunities for Indigenous Governments and Organizations, relevant stakeholders, and the public to provide feedback on the Project's potential environmental, economic, social, health, and cultural effects.
+Throughout the regulatory process, there are multiple opportunities for Indigenous Governments and Organizations, relevant stakeholders, and the public to provide feedback on the Project's potential environmental, economic, social, health, and cultural effects.
 Opportunities for this include, but are not limited to, the EAO-facilitated public comment periods and open houses.

+HVC is committed to engaging and collaborating with Indigenous Governments and Organizations through the EA process including through supporting Indigenous-led processes.
 HVC has developed a Public Consultation Plan which outlines the steps that HVC is taking to engage with local communities and members of the public throughout the EA process.
-HVC is committed to engaging and collaborating with Indigenous Governments and Organizations through the Indigenous Engagement and Collaboration Plan and our participation in independent Indigenous-led processes.